Screening Is Enough: Introduction

 \section{Introduction}

 Handling contexts substantially longer than those seen during training remains a central challenge for large language models (LLMs).
-Longer contexts are crucial for using in-context information effectively, but in practice, training with long sequences is computationally expensive because the cost of Transformer self-attention grows quadratically with sequence length~\cite{vaswani2017attention}.
+Long contexts are crucial for using in-context information effectively, but training on long sequences is computationally expensive because the cost of Transformer self-attention grows quadratically with sequence length~\cite{vaswani2017attention}.
 As a result, models are often trained on relatively short contexts and then expected to generalize to much longer ones at inference time.
 However, simply increasing the nominal context length does not guarantee that a model can effectively use relevant information within it.